 Like me I’m sure you can think of numerous occasions when you described something as obscene, but why?
 Did you find it offensive?
 Did it make you feel uncomfortable or sad?
 Was there too much coarse language?
-X number of “bad” words is okay, (X + 1) equals Obscene?
+A certain number of “bad” words is okay but equally Obscene?
 Perhaps it was a photo of a hunter with their prey?
 A child dying from starvation?

 Is it only words, or do concepts deem a book obscene?

 Poor old Noddy by Enid Blyton was removed from libraries at one time because “he felt a little queer”

 1984, by George Orwell, was challenged for being “pro-communist.”

 Between “1966 to 1975, 41 attempts were made to ban J D Salinger’s, The Catcher in the Rye” – once for being “anti-white”.

 And To Kill a Mockingbird, Harper Lee is frequently banned for “racism”.

 One of the best-known banned books is Lady Chatterley’s Lover, by D H Lawrence.
 When the courts tried to prevent its publication it was not just the language that offended, it was the sensuality.

 The prosecution said in their opening that the book would “induce lustful thoughts in the minds of those who read it…sets upon a pedestal promiscuous and adulterous intercourse…sets out to commend, sensuality almost as a virtue.
 It encourages, and indeed even advocates, coarseness and vulgarity of thought and language.”

 Phew – at least it didn’t make you gain weight!